-The power of the crowd lies in the fact that it is so big and diverse.
-If you look long enough, you’ll find thousands of weird crowdsourcing concepts and odd projects with outright questionable objectives on any crowdsourcing website.
-Especially on open platforms like Amazon Mechanical Turk where requesters can find workers to complete just about any task you can imagine.
+The power of the crowd lies in the fact that it is oftentimes so large and diverse.
+Lurk on crowdsourcing websites for long enough, and you’ll find tons of weird concepts and odd projects with outright questionable objectives.
+Especially on open platforms like Amazon Mechanical Turk, requesters can find workers to complete just about any task you can imagine.

-No matter the source, the possibilities of the crowd are endless.
-Here are some of our favorite crowdsourcing requests taken from the Mechanical Turk worker dashboard and Turkkit that just might provide inspiration for your next machine learning project.
+No matter the source, the possibilities for crowdsourcing services are endless.
+Here are some of our favorite crowdsourcing requests taken from the Mechanical Turk worker dashboard and reddit’s Turkkit that just might provide inspiration for your next machine learning project.

 Who’s a good boy?

 If you could ask your pet one question, and get a reply you could understand, what would you ask?
-A requester on Mechanical Turk asked workers to develop their own unique questions for their furry companions.
-The purpose of the task wasn’t specified, but we’re almost as interested in what they intend to do with the collected data as we are the answers to the questions…
+A requester on Mechanical Turk looking for content generation services surveyed workers to collect unique questions for their furry companions.
+The purpose of the task wasn’t specified, but we’re almost as interested in what they intend to do with the data as we are the answers to the questions…

 Upload image of your foot

-For an image recognition project, this requester used MTurk to collect photos of feet.
-But wait, the task isn’t that simple.
+For what we presume is an image recognition engine, this requester used Mechanical Turk to collect photos of feet.
+But wait, the task wasn’t that simple.
 The HIT came with detailed instructions and a survey for all participants, as detailed below:

 - Socks on or off